 Students who possess the requisite knowledge but have not completed prior graduate or upper-level undergraduate work in one or more of the foundation areas may elect to attempt to waive foundation requirements by successfully completing one or more foundation challenge examinations.
+These exams may be attempted one time each upon

 These exams may be attempted one time each upon enrollment in the MBA program.
 The foundation challenge exams are delivered online, and are scored on a pass/fail basis.
 These exams carry no credit; rather, they result in a waiver of foundation requirements.